Peru president proposes moving up elections amid protests - NewsBreak

 Castillo's failed move against the opposition-led Congress came hours before lawmakers were set to start a third impeachment attempt against him.

-“The life of no Peruvian deserves to be sacrificed for political interests,” Boluarte tweeted hours before her address to the nation.
-“I express my condolences for the death of a citizen in Andahuaylas.
-I reiterate my call for dialogue and to put an end to violence.”
+"The life of no Peruvian deserves to be sacrificed for political interests," Boluarte tweeted Sunday following Taipe's speech in Congress.
+"I express my condolences for the death of a citizen in Andahuaylas.
+I reiterate my call for dialogue and to put an end to violence."

-Meanwhile, in Lima, hundreds of people again protested outside Congress on Sunday.
+Meanwhile, in Lima, hundreds of people again gathered outside the legislative palace on Sunday.
 Dozens of police officers in riot gear used tear gas against those gathered, while just inside the building, lawmakers were beginning a session.
 Police also chased and beat protesters as they ran from the scene amid clouds of gas.

+Prime Minister Pedro Angulo said Boluarte's Cabinet would be meeting Sunday night to evaluate the civil unrest and determine how to respond.

 Peru has had six presidents in the last six years, including three in a single week in 2020 when Congress flexed its impeachment powers.